Measurement vocabulary in Luchazi

 - Kamukeya = cubit.

-- Kacikuta = a small bunch.
+- Kacikuta = a small bunch or bundle.

-Shapes and sizes in Luchazi language
+Shapes and sizes in Luchazi

-are moulded in shapes and sizes as agreed upon by the producers and traders.
-Rubber
+Beeswax and rubber are moulded in shapes and sizes as agreed upon by the producers and traders.
+Rubber is moulded in the following measures:

 - Mutali = a cylindrical piece about the size of a man’s forearm.